MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/loading-and-exporting-formatting-data.md

   [Update-FormatData][06] cmdlet as described in the following procedure.

 - You can create a module manifest that references your formatting file.
-Modules allow you to package you formatting files for distribution.
+Modules allow you to package your formatting files for distribution.
 Use the [New-ModuleManifest][03] cmdlet to create the manifest, and the [Import-Module][02] cmdlet to load the module into the current session.
 For more information about modules, see [Writing a Windows PowerShell Module][01].

 - You can create a snap-in that references your formatting file.
 Use the [System.Management.Automation.PSSnapIn.Formats][07] to reference your formatting files.
-However, you are strongly encouraged to use modules to package cmdlets, and any associated formatting and types files for distribution.
+However, best practice recommendation is to use modules to package cmdlets and associated formatting and types files.

-- If you are invoking commands programmatically, you can add a formatting files to the initial session state of the runspace where the commands are run.
+- If you're invoking commands programmatically, you can add formatting files to the initial session state of the runspace where the commands are run.
 For more information, see the [System.Management.Automation.Runspaces.SessionStateFormatEntry][08] class.

 When a formatting file is loaded, it's added to an internal list that PowerShell uses to choose the